Gravitational waves from low-scale cosmic strings without scaling: Introduction

 The scaling regime is only maintained as long as loops dominantly decay into gravitational radiation.
 The scaling of the loop population derives from the scaling of the long-string network via a loop production function that only depends on the scaling variable $l/t$ but not on $l$ and $t$ separately [see discussion around Eq.~\eqref{eq:InitialLength}].
 Scaling of the long-string network is necessary to avoid overclosure of the Universe as was originally argued in Refs.~\cite{Kibble:1984hp, Bennett:1985qt, Bennett:1986zn}.
 This was first confirmed by numerical simulations in Ref.~\cite{Bennett:1987vf} and also found to hold true in more recent studies \cite{Vanchurin:2005pa, Blanco-Pillado:2013qja}.
 Scaling is also important as it allows to extrapolate the results found in simulations over many orders of magnitude.
 For small loops, either already small at production or small due to advanced loop decay, evaporation processes other than gravitational decay can become dominant.
 In particular, in kink--kink collisions ($k$) and in the formation of cusps ($c$), the topological criterion stabilizing the strings is lifted in a small region of the loop, and the string can decay into particle radiation.
 This breaks the scaling of loops as it introduces additional scales for particle radiation into the problem.
+Since kinks and cusps are ubiquitous features of string loops, the corresponding breaking of scale invariance affects the GWB from any loop population.
+This can be negligible if loop evaporation into gravitational radiation strongly dominates over loop decay into particle radiation.
+For short loops, such as those leading to the characteristic features in the GWB spectra of low-scale strings, particle radiation is expected to become increasingly relevant.
+Therefore, it is important to compute the effect of loop decay into particle radiation on the low-scale string GWB spectra.

 Our article aims to incorporate these effects employing the nonscaling loop number density presented in Ref.~\cite{Auclair:2019jip} and to predict their influence on the GWB spectra from low-scale cosmic strings.